EmmanuelDemey/eslint-plugin-angular/docs/log.md

     // valid
     $log.error('Some error!');

+The following patterns are considered problems;

+    /*eslint angular/log: 2*/

     // invalid
     console.log('Hello world!'); // error: You should use the "log" method of the AngularJS Service $log instead of the console object